apptainer/apptainer-userdocs/build_env.rst

-   If you are not certain that your ``$HOME`` or ``SINGULARITY_CACHEDIR`` filesystems support atomic rename, do not run {Singularity} in parallel using remote container URLs.
+   If you are not certain that your ``$HOME`` or ``SINGULARITY_CACHEDIR`` filesystems support atomic rename, do not run {Project} in parallel using remote container URLs.
 Instead use ``singularity pull`` to create a local SIF image, and then run this SIF image in a parallel step.
-An alternative is to use the ``--disable-cache`` option, but this will result in each {Singularity} instance independently fetching the container from the remote source, into a temporary location.
+An alternative is to use the ``--disable-cache`` option, but this will result in each {Project} instance independently fetching the container from the remote source, into a temporary location.

 Inside the cache location you will find separate directories for the